aristovinceselvanathan/TIPS/src/Assignment9/Readme.md

 3. Generation 2: If certain generation 1 objects take up space that isn't freed up in the following trash collection cycle, those things are transferred to generation 2.
 The generation 2 objects have a lengthy lifespan since they stay in the heap memory throughout the entire process, like static objects.

+## Understandings of the Project

+1. **Value Types and Reference Types:**

+   - C# distinguishes between value types (e.g., integers, structs) and reference types (e.g., classes).

+   - Value types are stored directly in memory, while reference types are stored as references to memory locations.

+2. **Memory Management with Stack and Heap:**

+   - Stack memory is used for local variables and method call information, and it operates in a last-in, first-out (LIFO) manner.

+   - Heap memory is used for dynamically allocated objects like arrays and objects created using the `new` keyword.

+3. **Garbage Collection:**

+   - Garbage collection is a memory management technique in C# that automatically frees up memory occupied by objects no longer in use.

+   - The garbage collector categorizes objects into different generations (0, 1, and 2) based on their age and collects them accordingly.

+   - Manual garbage collection using `GC.Collect` can be used, but it may impact application performance.

+4. **IDisposable Interface:**

+   - The `IDisposable` interface is used to release both managed and unmanaged resources properly.

+   - Implementing `IDisposable` involves defining a `Dispose` method and a protected virtual `Dispose(bool disposing)` method.

+   - It ensures that resources are released explicitly, reducing the chance of resource leaks.

+5. **Finalization:**

+   - The garbage collector supports finalization, which allows objects to perform cleanup before they are destroyed.

+   - Finalizable objects are placed in a separate finalization queue and processed after other objects are collected.

 ## IDisposable Interface

 IDisposable is an interface defined in the System namespace.
 It is used to release managed and unmanaged resources.
 Implementing the IDisposable interface forces us to implement 2 methods and one Boolean variable: